7 Beautiful Waterfalls to visit in Norway

 There are two parking lots

-- a upper parking at the Fossli hotel
+- upper parking at the Fossli Hotel

-- a lower parking at Fossatromma
+- lower parking at Fossatromma

 You can reach all viewing platforms and the hike from both parking lots.